ZHENGXi-git/Phase-SLAM/README.md

 <img src="https://github.com/ZHENGXi-git/Phase-SLAM/blob/main/result.png" width="%30" height="%30" />
 The
-(a)-(c) are unreal datasets built in Unreal Engineer 4 simulator. (e)-(f) are real-world datasets collected by Structured light sensor and UR5 robotic arm.
+(a)-(c) are unreal datasets built in Unreal Engineer 4 simulator. (e)-(f) are real-world datasets collected by structured light sensor with UR5 robotic arm.
 The bottom row is ground truth, the top row is result.

 ### Related Paper